CenterForDigitalHumanities/rerum_server/web/API.md

 ## IIIF

-RERUM fully supports the IIIF standard and makes third party calls to the [IIIF validation API](http://iiif.io/api/presentation/validator/service/).
+RERUM fully supports [IIIF standards](https://iiif.io/technical-details/) and makes third party calls to the [IIIF validation API](http://iiif.io/api/presentation/validator/service/).
 A piece of the RERUM response is the validation response of this API so the user knows whether or not their data conforms to this standard.
 Objects that fail IIIF validation are still saved.

 ## Web Annotation